dmbarbour/glas/docs/GlasNamespaces.md

 *Note:* I think it's best if the programming language explicitly represents user expectations, i.e. whether we are introducing, overriding, or shadowing a definition.

 ## Computation

+I think that basic application of link, move, and remove is obvious enough.
+Unification of definitions

 ### Simplifying Move, Link, and Translate Maps